 In the Yellow Sea, the United States and South Korea commence their annual joint naval exercises.
 A North Korean corvette launches a strike against an American destroyer, causing casualties.
 In charge of the exercise, Admiral Pacino learns that his son is severely wounded.
 He dies a day later.

 Although Pacino understands the need for restraint by everybody, he is dismayed to read that the President is more interested in making a settlement with North Korea than acknowledging the lives lost—on both sides.
 To remind the administration and both Koreas that every life is valuable and should not be thrown away in a diplomatic gesture, he mounts a strike against unmanned military installations in the two Koreas.
 Summoned to Washington to face a hearing, Pacino’s flight is sabotaged and his aircraft crashes.

 President Walters understands what Pacino has done, but faced with ‘big picture’ considerations, he cannot condone the action.
 The reformist faction topples the Supreme Leader and the new leadership makes overtures to America to hand over their nuclear warheads and dismantle long-range missiles.

 Surviving the crash, Pacino faces charges that would see him serving time in Leavenworth.
 However, his action has struck a responsive chord with many in the military and the public.
 Although nothing could be done to save his career, President Walters does not want Pacino crucified.

 The hearing exposes the heartless treatment of veterans by the government and the military.
 To limit political damage, the Navy awards Pacino administrative punishment in lieu of a general court-martial.
 Appreciating Pacino’s qualities, Walters offers him a position as Advisor to the President to get things fixed.

-A stunning geopolitical thriller that examines American foreign policy and national values.
+Strike for Honor, a stunning geopolitical thriller that examines American foreign policy and national values.

 2013 Readers’ Favorite gold medal!